Patryk Szysz: Zagłębie Lubin

 On 10 January 2019, Ekstraklasa club Zagłębie Lubin confirmed that Szysz had joined the club.

 İstanbul Başakşehir

 On 23 May 2022, Szysz moved to Süper Lig side İstanbul Başakşehir on a three-year deal.

-On 21 July 2022, Szysz scored his first goal for İstanbul Başakşehir against Maccabi Netanya in the first leg of the 2022-23 UEFA Europa Conference League campaign in the second qualifying round.
-Szysz made his Süper Lig debut for İstanbul Başakşehir on 8 August 2022 as a starter against Kasımpaşa and scored his first goal making it 2–0 for Başakşehir, the match ended 4–0 for the home side.
+On 21 July 2022, he scored his first goal for İstanbul against Maccabi Netanya in the first leg of the 2022-23 UEFA Europa Conference League campaign in the second qualifying round.
+His Süper Lig debut came on 8 August 2022 as a starter against Kasımpaşa, with Szysz scoring his first goal to make it 2–0 for Başakşehir, the match ended 4–0 for the home side.

+On 4 May 2023, he suffered injuries to his ACL, meniscus and patellar tendon in a Turkish Cup match against Ankaragücü.
+After missing the entire 2023–24 season, he returned to play on 30 November 2024, entering the pitch in the second half of a 4–1 win over Göztepe.
+On 30 May 2025, it was announced Szysz's contract would not be extended beyond June 2025.

+Arka Gdynia

+On 2 September 2025, Szysz signed a season-long deal with Ekstraklasa club Arka Gdynia, with an option for a further year.